 With so many streaming services available for releasing a song — Spotify, Apple Music, Soundcloud, Bandcamp, YouTube, Pandora — figuring out when to get it to the masses for maximum exposure can become its own logistical headache.

-There’s a lot of excitement deciding when a single or multiple songs is finished.
+There’s a lot of excitement in deciding when single or multiple songs are finished, including deciding the best time to release music.

 It took me many, many releases to find the sweet spot of keeping the final product under wraps while planning the best course for its exposure.

 A good first step is to take some time away from your finished work.
-Then ask yourself some powerful, effective questions around the audience you want for it.
+Then ask yourself some powerful, effective questions about the audience you want for it.
 ‘Who is my audience?
 What type of music fans would embrace my music?
+When is the best time to release my music?
 How will I personally gauge the response to it?’

 Before my touring band put out our double vinyl LP, we sat down and came up with three ‘fan personas’.
-Literally asking ourselves, what specific type of person would most enjoy and help share this music online?
+Asking ourselves, what specific type of person would most enjoy and help share this music online?
 And what other band’s fans would enjoy our album?

 By taking the time to break down the ideal listeners and similar artists for your music, you give yourself a huge advantage in making sure the songs get to as many ears as possible.
 And isn’t that one of the most motivating reasons to keep writing and releasing songs?

-We decided on 5 singles and videos each released between six and eight weeks of each other.
+We decided on 5 singles and videos each released between six and eight weeks after the other.
 This helps with continuity for the LP and gives us almost a full year of consistent exposure.
 Additionally, it also gives us ample opportunity to cross-market both the coming singles as well as the ones we’ve already released.

-Artists can definitely be funny when it comes to money and art.
+Artists can be funny when it comes to money and art.
 Be mindful of your relationship to it.
-It’s good to take a big picture approach when it comes to the economy of releasing your music.
+It’s good to take a big-picture approach when it comes to the economy of releasing your music.

-Some artists may feel putting all of their music on ALL of the streaming services at the same time is a smart strategy.
-However, one of the huge advantages of having multiple streaming services.
+The best time to release music varies, some artists may feel putting all of their music on ALL of the streaming services at the same time is a smart strategy.
+However, one of the huge advantages of having multiple streaming services is.
 From which to choose is the ability to create exclusivity with your music.

 For example, you may decide to put just a single from an EP on Spotify in advance of making the whole album available.
 Bandcamp is an incredible service and allows songs from a collection for purchase to be released at different times.
-We used our mailing list to let fans know the first single and video off our new record would be out in a certain week’s time.
+We used our mailing list to let fans know the first single and video of our new record would be out in a certain week.

 We launched the single on Thursday ‘the day before the Spotify and Bandcamp premiere!’, and hyped it to our Instagram followers to check out as an exclusive.
 This creates a feeling of intimacy and bond with your fans, and it also gives you another touchpoint for marketing around the best time to release music.

-Is your song related to an event, holiday, or other timely subject?
+When it comes to the time to release your music, you should think about a lot of things, is your song related to an event, holiday, or other timely subjects?
 Releasing the song in close proximity can be a huge help in advancing awareness, and can be repeated if the event is recurring.
 Holiday music is the obvious example however other impactful dates can work, too.

 Look at the landscape of other artists releasing singles and albums around the same time that you are considering.
 Could there be synergy in putting your music out around the same time, or would having your release overshadowed by a bigger artist with a larger budget bury your music in the shuffle?